Canning Potatoes

 • Canning salt – optional

 Wash and peel your potatoes.
 (Yes, you really must peel them.
 Check out the tips section below for more on this.)
-Cut into pieces between 1-2 inches.
-Or you can leave them whole if you are like us and got TONS of teeny tiny potatoes in the garden.
-(My kids call them tater tots.
-Yes, you need to peel the tater tots.)
-Your potato pieces should not be bigger than 1-2 inches.
+Cut into pieces between 1-2 inch cubes.

 As you cut your potatoes, place the pieces in a pot of cold water to avoid discoloring.
 This will also rinse away some of the starch.
-When you are done peeling and cutting, drain.
+When you are done peeling and cutting, drain, and I like to rinse again.
+The more you rinse the less starchy your jars will be.

-Bring a pot of fresh water to a boil and boil your cut up potatoes.
-Cook small, 1/2-inch pieces for 2 minutes.
+Bring a large pot of water to a boil add potatoes and boil.
+Do this in batches if needed.
+Cook small, 1/2-inch pieces for just 2 minutes.
 If you have larger pieces or whole potatoes, boil up to 10 minutes and drain.
-You want the potatoes to be hot through, but not overcooked.
-Remember, no larger than 2 inches.
+You want the pieces to be hot through, but not overcooked.

-Add 1 tsp. of salt per quart to the jar, if desired.
+Add 1 teaspoon of salt per quart to the jar, if desired.
 This is optional, though I do recommend it unless you have a health reason to leave the salt out.
-Salt helps preserve the texture and taste of the potatoes.
+Salt helps preserve the texture and taste.

-Fill jars with hot/prepared potatoes, leaving 1-inch headspace.
+Fill jars with hot potatoes, leaving 1-inch headspace.

-Cover hot potatoes with FRESH boiling water.
+Cover with with FRESH boiling water.
 Don’t use the water you used to boil the potatoes.
 It will be starchy and cloudy.
-More rinsing means less starchy potatoes.
-Leave 1-inch headspace and cover all pieces of potato.
+More rinsing means less starchy jars.
+Leave 1-inch headspace and cover all pieces of food.

-Wipe the rims clean, remove any air bubbles, and place your lids.
+Wipe the rims clean, remove any air bubbles.
+Check your headspace again and if needed top off with water.
+Wipe the rims clean and add your lids.

 Pints – process for 35 minutes